SajinaPK/AWS_Learning/Solution_Architect/12_CloudFront_GlobalAccelerator/CloudFront.md

 - Content Delivery Network (CDN)
 - **Improves read performance, content is cached at the edge**
-- Improves users experience
+- Improves users experience (lower latency as content is cached all around the world)
 - 216 Point of Presence globally (edge locations)
 - **DDoS protection (because worldwide), integration with Shield, AWS Web Application Firewall**
+- CloudFront supports HTTP/RTMP protocol based requests

 - **Origins**
     - **S3 bucket**
         - For distributing files and caching them at the edge
-        - Enhanced security with CloudFront Origin Access Control (OAC) • OACisreplacingOriginAccessIdentity(OAI)
+        - Enhanced security with CloudFront Origin Access Control (OAC) (To guarantee than only CloudFront can access the bucket)
+        - OAC is replacing Origin Access Identity(OAI)
         - CloudFront can be used as an ingress (to upload files to S3)
     - **Custom Origin (HTTP)**
         - Application Load Balancer